Software Engineering Minor

 Upper Division Requirements

 Investigation of mobile operating systems and associated software development environments.
 Consideration of unique constraints and techniques for creating software designed for mobile devices.
-Design and development of a mobile application.
-Prerequisites: EGR 325 and 327.
-(3 units; Fall)
+Design and development of several mobile applications targeted at the primary mobile operating systems.
+Prerequisite: EGR 222 (3 units; Fall)

 09/05/2023 | TTh | 2:00 PM - 3:30 PM | Engineering 229 |